derushio/ItnavCoronaSDKBootcamp/breakoutSample/checkGame.md

-# 9. Let's add judgments for game clear and game over
+# 9. Let's add judgments and game results

 ## Prepare variables and functions
 By using variable `completeText`, let's display the status of game clear and game over with text.